Journalism and media writing courses

 Writing Essentials online course – self-paced and flexible

-This journalism writing course is equivalent to a full-day workshop, with six sessions that each take between 45 minutes to an hour and a half.
-You can study at your own pace, whenever and wherever it suits you.
+Equivalent to a full-day workshop, this has six sessions that each take between 45 minutes to an hour and a half.

 You will learn how to: